 The Project site will be located on the bay side of the North Spit of Coos Bay, Oregon, located in unincorporated Coos County to the north of the Cities of North Bend and Coos Bay, Oregon.
-A plot plan of the construction facilities is shown in Figure 1.2-1; a plot plan of the temporary construction facilities is shown in Figure 1.2-2.
-A summary of the land areas affected by the construction and operation of the LNG Terminal is provided in Table 1.2-1 and shown on Figures 1.2-1 and 1.2-2.
+The Project facilities will be constructed on approximately 168 acres (LNG terminal, slip, and access/utility corridor) within the approximately 400 acres of land owned by Fort Chicago LNG II U.S. L.P., an affiliate of JCEP.
+A summary of the land areas affected by the construction and operation of the LNG Terminal is provided in Table 1.2-1 and shown on Figure 1.2-1.